GOOD RELATIONSHIPS TAKE TIME!

-NOTE: This outline is not about ROMANTIC connections (such as develops in Stage 6), which is given below the chart
+NOTE: The columns are not about ROMANTIC connections (as developed in Stage 6), which is given below the chart

 • Stages 1 & 2 are the ones most people fall into – in relation to each of us.
-They are the people we pass every day & barely notice
+They have to do with the people we pass every day & barely notice

 • #6 should come after some of the other steps have been worked thru, but with sex added in, steps 2-5 usually come later, if there’s enough to hold our interest.
 Those stages should still be given lots of time

-• #7 As we becomes more aware of others (moving further on the continuum), the more of ourselves comes onto play.
-This level of commitment need to be the result of other steps, rather than the beginning – the way ACoAs do it!
+• #7 As we becomes more aware of others (moving further down the continuum), the more of ourself comes onto play.
+This level of commitment needs to be the result of other steps, rather than the beginning – like how ACoAs do it!

 • #8 If the other stages have been worked thru as honestly as we can, this one will be a mostly functional & happy one, because we’ve done our due-diligence, picking a more suitable partner & being less reactive ourselves.